antor44/livestream_video/README.md

 The timeshift feature alongside with an automatic video/transcription synchronization option may help address the issue, albeit potentially resulting in the omission of some phrases.

-**Q:Why does the beginning and end of the transcription often get lost?**
+**Q: Why does the beginning and end of the transcription often get lost?**

 A: The current script versions segment sound files into chunks based on user-selected durations.
 However, this approach may lead to the truncation or deletion of words at the beginning and end of each chunk because it lacks a voice activity detection (VAD) system for splitting the audio.
 A VAD system is planned to be incorporated in the near future.